Berenice02/ROS_assignment/README.md

 `obstacle_monitor` is the only node subscribing to `/scan`.
 It stores the last scan received and publishes a `custom_msgs/msg/Obstacles` on `/obstacles`.

 The scan has 720 beams covering 360°, the first one pointing at the rear of the robot.
-I split them into four 90° sectors, visible in the image:
+I split them into four 90° sectors, as shown in the image:

 ![Lidar sectors](sectors.png)

 Consequently, the `sectors` field of a `custom_msgs/msg/Obstacles` message is an array of four `ClosestObstacle` (see [Closest obstacle](#4-closest-obstacle)), one per sector.
 The distance of a sector is the minimum distance among its beams.

 `drive_robot` subscribes to `/obstacles` and prevent the user from driving the robot into an obstacle.
 It does not read the lidar itself: it keeps the last `Obstacles` message and only checks the sectors the robot is moving towards.
 Checking the whole scan would stop the robot every time something is close, even behind it while it moves forward.

+The table summarizes which sectors are checked for different combinations of angular and linear velocities.

 | `linear_speed` | `angular_speed` | Sectors checked |
 |---|---|---|